-10.2.2 At elementary schools with SDC and newcomer classes, regular classes at that site will be staffed at the District-wide average if that class is the same grade as the designated grade levels in the SDC or newcomer class. (redundant – covered in 10.5)
+10.2.2 At elementary schools with self-contained classrooms, regular classes at that site will be staffed at the District-wide average if that class is the same grade as the designated grade levels in the self-contained classroom.

 10.2.3 Deviations from the recommended average or maximum class size may be authorized by the Superintendent or designee after consultation with the classroom teacher in order to meet unique student needs.

 10.3 The following certificated employees shall not be included in computing allocation under this Article: